pgpainless/pgpainless/pgpainless-core/README.md

-The attacker can try to feed the application malicious input (like manipulated public key updates, specially crafted PGP message objects etc.) but they cannot access the victims decrypted secret key material as it is protected by the device (eg. stored in a secure key store).
+The attacker can try to feed the application malicious input (like manipulated public key updates, specially crafted PGP message objects etc.) but they cannot access the victims decrypted secret key material as it is protected by the device (e.g. stored in a secure key store).

 ### What doesn't PGPainless Protect Against?